Selected Case Studies

 John Lewis

-35% faster product discovery drove £8.2M annual revenue
+About 35% faster discovery and roughly £8.2M incremental revenue in-year

 Faster checkout